 When you are registered, you have taken an oath of service and are committed to peacekeeping and safeguarding the kingdom.
-You have access to formal training and can gain access to certain controlled supplies that you may need.
+You have access to formal training and can gain access to controlled supplies that you may need.
 You are given enchanted leather cuffs are adorned with symbols to show your school of magic, your skill level, and the kingdom to which you are assigned.
-You also consent to being monitored by the Head Magus of your kingdom and are required to report other magic users you find who are good candidates for training (or who need to be harnessed in some way).
+You also consent to be monitored by the Head Magus of your kingdom and are required to report other magic users you find who are good candidates for training (or who need to be harnessed in some way).

 Though each kingdom has adopted Registration, there are still many unregistered magic users, many of which live in the rural and far reaches of the kingdoms.
 Some are unaware of the registration rules, others resist, either openly or quietly.
 They may not be able to practice their craft freely or have easy access to training/supplies and must find other ways to learn and assimilate into their communities.
 There are ways for them to gain the training they need, but they may be forced to adopt a certain level of secrecy when practicing their craft.

 Next time, we’ll talk about some of the organisations within Iyastera!